AlBerey/RegTopK/README.md

-# RegTopK_AAAI24
+# RegTopK
-SourceCodes of Submission to AAAI24
+SourceCodes of the paper "Regularized Top-k: A Bayesian Framework for Gradient Sparsification"

 ## Modules
 There are three modules, namely DistLearn.py and DistLearnLinearReg.py and SymthDataSet.
 The first two modules contain distributed